j4nk3e/theme-neolambda/README.md

 ## TODOs

+- [ ] look into creating project based icons, ie. replace `λ` with a green box if inside a node project, ie. if the shell/theme detects a `package.json` file.
 - [ ] experiment with creating an animated svg to replace / complement the animaged gif

   `cat myrecrod.cast | svg-term --out myrecord.svg --window`